pbauerochse/youtrack-worklog-viewer/README.md

 **Why are worklogs for subtasks not taken into calculation?**

 *This seems to be a bug in YouTrack with the generation of the time report.
 See https://youtrack.jetbrains.com/issue/JT-29447 .
 Unfortunately I can't do anything about this :disappointed:*

+**I'm seeing a lot question marks where umlauts should be**

+*Unfortunately this also is a YouTrack issue: The report itself already contains the broken characters so I have no chance to fix that.
+If you want to get this fixed vote on the issue at https://youtrack.jetbrains.com/issue/JT-29234*